mrsempress/stereo/README.md

 ![](output/calibration_binocular/epilines_right04.jpg)

-We can find that the epipolar lines are parallel and prove that the rectiﬁcation is successful.
+We can find that the epipolar lines are parallel and the corresponding pixels are the same position in the two figures.
+It may prove that the rectiﬁcation is successful.

 # Modify